5.3 Provide mentoring for women to cultivate their talent and mentoring for men

 Mentoring relationships are sustainable as can be seen in numbers and frequency of contacts between mentors and mentees

-Increased number of women with diverse social identities who participated in mentoring are perceived as good performers and/or get promoted to next level
+Increased number of women who participated in mentoring are perceived as good performers and/or get promoted to next level

 Training for mentors is expanded to include gender-equality and non-discriminatory practices